threetee/scalr/bin/README.md

 Assign configuration as key/value pairs to a farm.
 You can do multiple at once, or you can read from a file.

+Note: Environment variable changes require a farm restart.
+A deploy will perform a necessary restart or we can implement a rolling restart (where all servers in a farm are restarted one at a time, to ensure that the application is always "up").

 ### Command: maintenance

 Turn maintenance mode on or off.

 ### Command: launch

-Launch one a server within a farm.
-Unfortunately you can do one at a time.
+Launch a server within a farm.
+Unfortunately you can only do one at a time.
 (You can also launch a farm with this, but you'll almost never have to do this.)

 ### Command: terminate